 Frequently asked questions

 The best way to contact cahoot is by secure email from your online banking homepage.
-Alternatively, you can call us on 0800 587 1111.
-We're open 8am to 8pm Monday to Friday, and 9am to 5pm on Saturday (if calling from outside the UK please dial +44 1908 937 222).
+Alternatively, you can call us on 0330 678 2811.
+We’re open 8am-6pm Monday-Friday, and 9am-5pm Saturday (if calling from outside the UK please dial +44 1908 937 222).
 You'll need to answer some brief security questions to access your account information.

 You can read our tips for using your debit/ credit card abroad.
 If you intend to use your cahoot debit/ credit card abroad please send a secure message to let us know the dates you'll be away and the countries that you'll be visiting.
 We'll then know that any transactions made are genuine.

 - Sign the back of the cheque/ draft and include the sort code and account number you want it to be paid into

 - Make a copy of the cheque/ draft for your own records